viktor-silakov/playwright-mcp-advanced/README.md

                                specified, a temporary directory will be created.
   --viewport-size <size>       specify browser viewport size in pixels, for
                                example "1280, 720"
-  --vision                     Run server that uses screenshots (Aria snapshots
-                               are used by default)
 ```

 <!--- End of options generated section -->